trusona/trusona-mobile-sdk-android/README.md

 * A view with the id `trusonafication_reject_button`

 2. Using a previously instantiated `Trusona` object, call `monitorForPendingTrusonafication`, passing an instance of the implemented `TrusonaficationHandler` to monitor for a pending `Trusonafication`.
+Usually you would do this in your `Activity`'s or `Fragment`'s `onResume` method.

-3. To stop monitoring for trusonafications, call `stopPendingTrusonaficationsMonitor` in your `onStop` fragment life cycle method.
+3. To stop monitoring for trusonafications, call `stopPendingTrusonaficationsMonitor` in your `Activity`'s or `Fragment`'s  `onStop` life cycle method.

 It's important to note that trusonafications can expire after a period time (the default being 2 minutes).
 If a trusonafication expires, then the SDK will automatically reject and call the `onReject(boolean success)` method with a false parameter value.

 ### Scanning Driver's Licenses